The Lodge at Moosehead Lake: Adventure is calling… A Complete North Woods Experience

 Follow in the footsteps of Thoreau and Chief Kineo himself

 In the summer you can catch the hourly shuttle boat from Rockwood (about 25 minutes from the Lodge) to Mount Kineo.
 Kineo was a world class resort frequented by the wealthiest families in America from the late 1800’s through the 1940’s besides being sacred Indian grounds.
 Not much remains in the way of physical structure, however, the wonderful trail which is good for mountain biking around the peninsula and two trails (Indian & Bridle) are still well maintained taking 2.5 to 1.5 hours respectively.
 Be sure to climb the fire tower for a 360° view of the entire Moosehead area.
-Kineo also offers a protected pebble beach for your swimming and sunning enjoyment.
+Kineo also features a private pebble beach for your swimming and sunning enjoyment.
 Consider getting a lunch at the Lodge to take with you with 24 hour notice.
 It will be a day to remember!

 Accounts of Greenville lore

 Get an appreciation for the history around you and learn about the Red Paint People from 3,000 to 6,000 years ago; the unique Mt.
 Kineo flint sought-after by Indian tribes that migrated through this area to use for arrowheads; the visits by the naturalist – Henry David Thoreau; the logging industry of Maine; history of the luxury Mt.
 Kineo hotel and today’s tourism industry.
 The Moosehead Historical Museum offers tours from June through September on Wednesday through Friday from 1:00 – 4:00 pm.
 The rich and fascinating history is what makes the Moosehead Lake region truly unique.
-Many pictures of day’s long gone are displayed throughout the Lodge.
+Many pictures of days long gone are displayed throughout the Lodge.
 Save this activity for a day you're ready to spend a little time out of the sun.

 Watch a video to learn more about hiking in Maine!